Your money-making expert. Financial journalist, TV and radio personality.

 There are loads of supply sites that offer discount offers for members or ‘hobbyists’, but if you’ve got to pay a hefty membership fee to get your hands on them, it’s probably not worth it.

-Don’t spend too much at first – get your basics from Lakeland, Hobbycraft, Craftystuff, Glittermonster, ArtyMiss, Liz’s Crafts, Handyhippo or have a look for some bargains on eBay and then select and buy embellishments later according to the theme of the scrapbook you’re making.
+Don’t spend too much at first – get your basics from Lakeland, Hobbycraft, Craftystuff, Glittermonster, ArtyMiss, Liz’s Crafts or Handyhippo, or have a look for some bargains on eBay and then select and buy embellishments according to the theme of the scrapbook you’re making.

 The easiest way to get started is to pick a theme for your scrapbook – for example, the first year of your child’s life.
-Each page of the scrapbook could represent a month of your child’s life.
+Each page of the scrapbook could represent a month within that year, for example.

-The album should tell the chronological story of their first year – so the first page would be pictures of them coming home from the hospital, their six-month-old page could be when they learned to crawl.
+The album should tell the chronological story of their first year – so the first page would be pictures of them coming home from the hospital, their six-month-old page could be when they learned to crawl, and so on.

-There are also loads of websites with tips and books for layouts.
-Check out the About Scrapbooking pages to get you started.
-For extra help visit Expert Village for a video of how to layout your pages, this is a fantastic site for beginners.
+There are also loads of websites with tips for potential layout.
+Check out the Everything About Scrapbooking pages to get you started.
+For extra help visit expertvillage on YouTube for a video of how to layout your pages – this is a fantastic resource for beginners.

-Before you glue any photos practise placing them first and make sure you like the layout.
+Before you glue any photos, practice placing them first and make sure you like the layout.
 Only start sticking them in when you are completely happy.

 Once you’ve made your first scrapbook, you should have a better idea of the time it takes and how much it costs.
 You need to calculate a cost price per page, including the cost of your time and all the materials, and then add on a mark-up to ensure a profit.